lin-stephanie/rehype-callouts/README.md

 ### Themes

-This package provides callout styles for [GitHub](https://github.com/orgs/community/discussions/16925), [Obsidian](https://help.obsidian.md/Editing+and+formatting/Callouts), and [VitePress](https://vitepress.dev/guide/markdown#github-flavored-alerts).
-It supports dark mode via the `.dark` class, and also works automatically with `prefers-color-scheme` for environments without class-based toggling.
-For more, check the [source code](https://github.com/lin-stephanie/rehype-callouts/tree/main/src/themes).
+This package provides callout styles compatible with [GitHub](https://github.com/orgs/community/discussions/16925), [Obsidian](https://help.obsidian.md/Editing+and+formatting/Callouts), and [VitePress](https://vitepress.dev/guide/markdown#github-flavored-alerts), with dark mode support via the `.dark` class.
+See the [source code](https://github.com/lin-stephanie/rehype-callouts/tree/main/src/themes) for details.

+If your site uses media-query-based dark mode, you can use [v2.1.0](https://github.com/lin-stephanie/rehype-callouts/releases/tag/2.1.0) or copy the styles manually.
+Suggestions for supporting both modes are welcome.

 #### GitHub